 She holds a Bachelor of Science degree in Chemistry from Union University and a Master of Science degree in Biomedical Research with an emphasis in Structural Biology from the University of Tennessee Health Science Center.
 She is currently working toward a PhD at the University of Memphis in Educational Psychology and Research.

-Krisderlawn Motley is a Coordinator for the Cancer and Education Outreach Program at St. Jude, a community outreach program which aims to increase diversity of the biomedical workforce by addressing inequities in K-12 STEM education.
+Krisderlawn Motley is part of the Cancer and Education Outreach Program team at St. Jude, a community outreach program that aims to increase diversity of the biomedical workforce by addressing inequities in K-12 STEM education.

-In her current role, she is responsible for development and oversight of the Cancer Education Outreach Program at the local, national, and international levels.
+In her current role, she is responsible for development and oversight of the Cancer Education Outreach Program afterschool programs and local outreach events.
 Motley identifies and establishes partnerships with Shelby County Schools and community organizations to further the program’s outreach efforts.
-She assists with the design and development of innovation cancer-focused educational content for the public.
+In addition, she assists with the design and development of innovation cancer-focused educational content for the public.

 Prior to joining the St. Jude staff in March 2018, Motley served as a Coordinator with Workforce Investment Network under the Careers and Technology Division with Shelby County Schools.
 While in that career, she excelled in recruitment, retention, and placement of at-risk youth in that program.
 She is passionate about encouraging, engaging, and empowering youth to reach their true potential and to lead a purpose-filled life.